ragaeeb/brocconi/README.md

 bunx brocconi -k "GEMINI_API_KEY1 GEMINI_API_KEY2 GEMINI_API_KEY3"
 ```

-At runtime the app will pick a random one.
+At runtime, the app will pick a random one.

 #### Set ocr.space API key

 Sometimes Gemini fails to OCR the image.
-The app will retry with different models, but if cannot succeed with any of them it can fall back to using a different platform like ocr.space.
+The app will retry with different models, but if it cannot succeed with any of them, it can fall back to using a different platform like ocr.space.
 If you want this fallback, you can get a ocr.space [key](https://ocr.space/ocrapi/freekey).
 Then set the key like this:

 ```bash
 bunx brocconi -b "OCRSPACEKEY"